 These accidents are particularly devastating to the victims because they have no protection from the impact of a vehicle or the ground.
-Most of the time, when people are struck, they sustain some kind of injury.
+Most of the time, when people are stuck, they sustain some kind of injury.

 Minor injuries can include road rash, small lacerations, and bumps and bruises.

-Major injuries can include internal organ damage, spinal cord injuries, head and brain trauma, broken or dislocated bones, and more.
+Major injuries can include internal organ damage, spinal cord injuries, head, and brain trauma, broken or dislocated bones, and more.